Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Server Admin, Scaling/__ Webhosting/Webhosting Control Panels/Control Panel - CloudPanel/CloudPanel - SSL Renew Annually (Semi Automated).md

 ```

 The textfields will be created and filled in with your desired subdomains and domains.
 Save this snippet somewhere save for you to renew whenever the Let's Encrypt expires.

+WAIT - before you click "Create and Install".
+You still have to double check the gotchas at [[CloudPanel - SSL Renew Annually]]